rokopt/spec/src/architecture/m1/proof-of-stake/bonding-mechanism.md

 An "unbond" with epoch set to `n` may be withdrawn by the bond's source address in or any time after the epoch `n`.
 Once withdrawn, the unbond is deleted and the tokens are credited to the source account.

+### Staking rewards
+Until we have programmable validity predicates, rewards can use the mechanism outlined in the [F1 paper](https://drops.dagstuhl.de/opus/volltexte/2020/11974/pdf/OASIcs-Tokenomics-2019-10.pdf), but it should use the exponential model, so that withdrawing rewards more frequently provides no additional benefit (this is a design constraint we should follow in general, we don't want to accidentally encourage transaction spam).
+This should be written in a way that allows for a natural upgrade to a validator-customisable rewards model (defaulting to this one) if possible.

+To a validator who proposed a block, the system rewards tokens based on the `block_proposer_reward` [system parameter](#system-parameters) and each validator that voted on a block receives `block_vote_reward`.

 ### Slashing